d3x41/documentation-dev/md/tools/packages.md

 ### kaisen-documentation
 This package is simply an offline implementation of the entire https://kaisenlinux.org/documentation/ domain in order to access the centralized documentation without requiring an internet connection.

-### kaisen-cli-tools
-This metapackage was created to list the tools available directly via a terminal and is installed for the "CONSOLE only" ISO, allowing to have a fully console-based live, without X server or preinstalled GUI.

 ### kaisen-design
 This package contains all themes and icons for Kaisen Linux